 I chose Middlesex because it offered the ability to study in an international environment and it came with good recommendations from those who had studied there before.

-The MA International HRM and Employment Relations course had a really interesting programme of subjects and I always wanted to study from an international perspective, which the course also touched on.
+The MA International HRM and Employment Relations course offered an exceptional set of subjects in the field of Human Resources which always interested me.In addition I always wanted to study from an international perspective and the programme which I chose touched that area.

-Before entering Middlesex University I was studying Psychology, but my postgraduate studies at Middlesex helped me to acquire a unique set of skills by combining this with Human Resource Management.
-I was then able to start my career in EU Institutions working in the HR sector as a member of the Organisational Psychologists team, where I could put my academic knowledge into practice.
+Before entering Middlesex University I was studying Psychology, but my postgraduate studies at Middlesex helped me acquire a unique set of skills by combining this with the Human Resource Management.
+I believe that the combination of skills acquired in the 2 different areas of my studies together with the international aspect of the programme at Middlesex helped me to get the job at the International Organisation.

 Postgraduate study enriched the knowledge that I gained during my bachelor's degree.
 Choosing a related, but at the same time quite different, subject for my postgraduate degree helped me to acquire a unique set of skills which has helped me establish my career.